What is Place Value?

 In math, every digit in a number has a place value.
 Place value can be defined as the value represented by a digit in a number on the basis of its position in the number.

-For example, the place value of 7 in 3,743 is 7 hundreds or 700.
-However, the place value of 7 in 7,432 is 7 thousands or 7,000.
-Here, we can see that even though the digits are same in both the numbers, it’s place value changes with the change in it’s position.
+For example, the place value of 7 in 3,743 is 7 hundred or 700.
+However, the place value of 7 in 7,432 is 7 thousand or 7,000.
+Here, we can see that even though the digits are the same in both numbers, their place value changes with the change in its position.

 Place Value Chart